 Local MP, Tracy Brabin visited our school to talk to Mrs Barrett about her experience in the Houses of Parliament.
-She also spent time talking to our school Arts Council, answering some of the questions they had prepared.
+She also spent time talking to 15 members of our school Arts Council, answering some of the questions they had prepared.
 Our Arts Council members were incredibly excited to meet Tracy and used the opportunity to find out about the role of an MP.

 A reporter from the Huddersfield Examiner attended, creating a short video and an article about

 We have recently ordered some free resources from the Parliament Education service.
 The children were incredibly excited to receive envelopes and boxes that were post marked from the House of Commons.
 These resources are going to be used within our lessons to enhance our learning of Parliament and democracy linked to British Values.

 You can find out more about free resources to support Parliamentary topics here:

 We have been incorporating new themes into our topics, based on Mrs Barrett's experiences in Parliament.
 Year 2 children have recently visited the art room to create mono prints based on portraits of suffragettes.
 We carefully followed instructions to create our prints and learnt about the lives of Emmeline Pankhurst and Emily Davidson.
 These prints were then displayed in school for everyone to see.

 2018 marks 100 years since some women were given the right to vote in UK Parliament.